VEGA Technical Reference

 OVL_COLORKEY |

-Within the destination rectangle the engine samples the source scaled to the
+In the destination rectangle, the engine samples the source at the destination

-destination size, converts YUV to RGB, and presents it.
-With KEY_EN, an
+size, converts YUV to RGB, and shows the result.
+With KEY_EN, an application

-application paints OVL_COLORKEY into its video window, and the overlay shows
+writes OVL_COLORKEY into its video window, and the overlay is visible there.

 7.9 DMA pusher

 The pusher is a bus-master command engine.
-Rather than write registers one at a time, a driver builds a stream of commands in a ring buffer in system memory and lets Margo read and run them.
-This keeps the CPU off the bus during long sequences of operations, which is what holds the desktop together on a throttled CPU.
+A driver does not have to write the registers one at a time.
+It builds a stream of commands in a ring buffer in system memory, and Margo reads the commands and does them.
+Thus the CPU stays off the bus during a long sequence of operations.
+This keeps the desktop fast on a slow CPU.

 | Offset | Name | Access | Description |